British expedition to Abyssinia: Background

 By October 1862 Emperor Tewodros's position as ruler had become precarious: much of Ethiopia was in revolt against him, except for a small area stretching from Lake Tana east to his fortress at Magdala.
 He was engaged in constant military campaigns against a wide array of opponents.
 Likewise, Abyssinia was also threatened by the encroachment of Islam as Ottoman Turks and Egyptians invaded Ethiopia from the Red Sea and through Sudan.
 Tewodros wrote to the major powers for help.
 As Donald Crummey recounts, "Now came the definitive attempt, at the turning point of the Emperor's career.
 Success might stabilize the internal situation; defeat would pull out the last prop.
 He proposed to send embassies with the ultimate objective of obtaining military alliances and agreements for technical progress."

 Tewodros sent letters to the Russian Empire, Prussia, the Austrian Empire, French Empire and the British Empire.
 The French government responded with demands on behalf of a Lazarist mission in Hamasien, at the edge of Tewodros's realm; they were the only country known to have responded.
-A former diplomat points out more was involved than simple indifference: The letter was in Amharic and was sent to Germany for translation.
+A former diplomat has noted that factors beyond simple indifference may have limited the number, forcefulness, and speed of European powers' responses: The letter was in Amharic and was sent to Germany for translation.

 Tewodros's letter to Queen Victoria appealed to Christian solidarity in the face of the Islamic expansion occurring throughout the region but this garnered little sympathy.
 The British Empire's interests in Northeast Africa were not geared towards a Christian "crusade" against Islam but instead, the British sought to cooperate politically, strategically and commercially with the Ottoman Empire, Egypt and the Sudan.
 This was not only to protect the route to India but also to ensure that the Ottoman Empire continued to act as a buffer against Russia's plans for expansion into Central Asia.
 Moreover, as a result of the American Civil War, deliveries of cotton from the Confederate States of America to the British textile industry were declining, making the British increasingly dependent on Egyptian-Sudanese cotton.
 In the view of these interests, the British Foreign Office did not look favourably on supporting Tewodros.
 The letter was preserved but not answered.